conjurinc/api-node/examples/resource-list/README.md

+An example which performs the following:

-Simple example which lists all the resources in Conjur.
+* Lists all the resources in Conjur.
+* Attempts to fetch the latest secret value of every variable.
+* Lists the public keys of every user.

+Configuration is taken from the environment:

+* `CONJUR_URL` base connection URL.
+* `CONJUR_ACCOUNT` account name.
+* `CONJUR_AUTHN_LOGIN` login name.
+* `CONJUR_AUTHN_PASSWORD` password, if API key is not known.
+* `CONJUR_AUTHN_API_KEY` API key corresponding to the login.
+May be empty if the password is provided.

 Usage: